radbradd/thresh/README.md

 ### Basic

 The most basic implementation with no dependencies or middleware.
 This is an Express app listening on port 3000 for GET requests on `'/hello'`.
+As a note `/hello` could also be a RegExp, Express path expression or an array containing any combination of those.

 ```javascript
 import { Thresh, Route, Request, Response } from 'thresh';